nushell/nushell.github.io/book/dataframes.md

 6,11,0.1,0.0,b
 ```

-We use the `open-df` command to create the new variable
+We use the `dfr open` command to create the new variable

 ```shell
 ❯ let df_a = (dfr open test_small_a.csv)